Why do people blog?

-I want to look back one day, hopefully, many years from now and say my blogging/writing made an impact and left an impression.
+I want to look back one day, hopefully, many years from now, and say my blogging and writing made an impact.
+It left an impression.

 It helped someone, gave meaning to my life, left behind a message, a legacy, a window into how I thought, who I was, and what I was passionate about.

 Something that I can look back on when this thing is all said and done.

 And also something my children and grandchildren can look back on if I ever end up having any.